 Another purpose of the renovation is to expand the concourses – a much-needed improvement to the stadium.
 Currently, there is 10′ 6″ of clearance and that will be expanded to 23 feet.

 The $68.5M renovation was approved in late May 2022.
-The second phase – focused on the new tower – is expected to be finished by the 2024 season.
+The second phase–focused on the new tower–was supposed to be completed in time for the 2024 season, but an Aug.
+20, 2024 report said, “Construction has a long way to go.”

 Have college football stadium news you’d like to share with us?
 Drop a message below: